blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/007-update-dingo-node.md

 sudo cp $DINGO_HOME/dingo /usr/local/bin/
 ```

-Verify it has been copied by `which dingo`
+Verify it has been copied by `which dingo`.

 ***

 ## Step 4 - Check for Configuration File Updates
-Check to make sure no config updates are required.
+Check whether any configuration updates are required.

 Refer to the <a href="https://docs.blinklabs.io/guides/dingo/releases/001-release-notes/" target="_blank"> Dingo Release Notes</a>.